Room Rental Agreement

 What Is a Room Rental Agreement?

 A room rental agreement is a contract between a homeowner or primary tenant and an individual renting a single room within a shared dwelling.
-This arrangement differs from a standard residential lease because the renter occupies only a portion of the property and typically shares common areas such as the kitchen, bathroom, and living room with the homeowner or other tenants.
+This arrangement differs from a standard Residential lease builder because the renter occupies only a portion of the property and typically shares common areas such as the kitchen, bathroom, and living room with the homeowner or other tenants.
 The legal status of the room renter varies by jurisdiction - they may be classified as a tenant with full landlord-tenant law protections or as a lodger or boarder with more limited rights.

 The distinction between a lodger and a tenant has significant legal implications.
 In many states, a lodger is someone who rents a room in a home where the owner also resides, and lodgers typically have fewer legal protections and are subject to a simplified eviction process.
 A tenant, by contrast, occupies a separate dwelling unit (even if rented) and is entitled to full protections under state landlord-tenant statutes, including formal eviction proceedings through the court system.
 California, for example, allows homeowners who rent to a single lodger to remove the lodger with a simple written notice, bypassing the formal unlawful detainer process required for tenants.